In-Context Algorithm Emulation in Fixed-Weight Transformers: Prompt-Programmable In-Context Algorithm Emulation

 \begin{proof} See \cref{sec:proof_sketch1} for the proof sketch and \cref{proof:thm:attn_sim_attn_multi} for a detailed proof. \end{proof}

-We formulate \cref{thm:attn_sim_attn_multi} in an alternative form, single-head attention followed by multi-head attention with sequence-wise linear connections approximating attention in-context as follow.

-\begin{theorem} Let $X \in \R^{d\times n}$ denote the input sequence.
-Let $W_K,W_Q,W_V\in \R^{n\times d}$ denote the parameter matrices of the \textit{target} attention we wish to emulate in-context, bounded in infinite norm.
-For any $\epsilon>0$, there exists a self-attention $\Attn_s$ followed by multi-head attention with linear connections that satisfies:
+We now provide an alternative formulation of the above result.
+In this variant, a single-head attention layer comes first, followed by a multi-head layer with sequence-wise linear projections. \begin{theorem}[In-Context Emulation of Attention; Alternative Formulation] Let $X \in \mathbb{R}^{d\times n}$ be an input sequence, and let $W^K, W^Q, W^V \in \mathbb{R}^{n\times d}$ be the weight matrices of the target attention (assumed to have bounded entries).
+For any $\epsilon > 0$, there exists a single-head attention layer $\Attn_s$ followed by a multi-head attention layer with linear projections such that

 \end{theorem}

 \begin{proof} See \cref{sec:proof_sketch2} for the proof sketch and \cref{subsec:Simulation of Attention: Another Construction} for a detailed proof. \end{proof}